 What should I wear?

 By the time you’ve had your baby I expect you’re pretty fed up of your maternity clothes but perhaps not quite back into your pre-pregnancy wardrobe.
-In the studio I have an ever growing collection of dresses, skirts and tops that photograph well and are chosen to flatter post pregnancy shapes.
+In the studio I have an ever growing collection of dresses that photograph well and are chosen to flatter post pregnancy shapes.
 You are welcome to pop in prior to your session and browse or just choose some options on the day.
 Alternatively we can chat about things that work well and I will guide you in the session planning stage with some ideas and inspiration.

 When will my photos be ready?